Liabygda

 Liabygda is a village in Stranda Municipality in Møre og Romsdal county, Norway.
 The village is located on the northern shore of the Norddalsfjorden, just north of the mouth of the Sunnylvsfjorden.
-Liabygda and its immediate vicinity are separated from the rest of the municipality by the fjord.
+Liabygda and its immediate vicinity are separated from the rest of Stranda Municipality by the fjord, and the area is surrounded on three sides by Fjord Municipality.
 There is a ferry from Liabygda at Gravaneset to the village of Stranda on the south side of the Storfjorden.
 Liabygda Church is located in this village, serving the part of Stranda on the eastern side of the fjord.